 Reading: Boggs Chapter 1

 We identify two main types of weathering: chemical and physical.
 Today we focus on chemical weathering processes, reactions, and products.
 Minerals in igneous and metamorphic rocks form at high P and T deep in the crust (or mantle), and therefore are unstable at the Earth's surface.
 The relative stability of minerals at the Earth's surface is the inverse of Bowen's Reaction series.
 Virtually all sand and clay is produced by chemical weathering.
 Most chemical weathering takes place in soils.
 Thus, we need to keep in mind that most clastic sediment on Earth (which later becomes sedimentary rock) is the by-product of chemical weathering that attacks bedrock as it passes through the filter we call "soil".
-As Sam Boggs says, soils (and the sediments that come from them) are the the "survival assemblages" of chemical weathering.
+As Sam Boggs says, soils - and the sediments that come from them - are the "survival assemblages" of chemical weathering.

 1. The Major Chemical Weathering Processes are: